jbowdre/runtimeterror/content/posts/silverbullet-self-hosted-knowledge-management/index.md

 And then I just click through the rest of the defaults.

 ### Recap
-So now I have deployed SilverBullet in Docker Compose on a server in my homelab.
+So now I have SilverBullet running in Docker Compose on a server in my homelab.
 I can access it from any device on my tailnet at `https://silverbullet.tailnet-name.ts.net` (thanks to the magic of Tailscale Serve).
-And I can visit it on external devices at `https://silverbullet.example.com` (thanks to Cloudflare Tunnel),
+I can also get to it from outside my tailnet at `https://silverbullet.example.com` (thanks to Cloudflare Tunnel), and but I'll use a one-time passcode sent to my approved email address before also authenticating through the SilverBullet login page (thanks to Cloudflare Access).

+I think it's a pretty sweet setup that gives me full control and ownership of my notes and lets me read/write my notes from multiple devices without having to worry about synchronization.